 a.
 Please describe your experience in the entire judicial selection process, from beginning to end (including the circumstances which led to your nomination and the interviews in which you participated).
 Is there a selection commission in your jurisdiction to recommend candidates for nomination to the federal courts?
 If so, please include that process in your description, as well as whether the commission recommended your nomination.
 List the dates of all interviews or communications you had with the White House staff or the Justice Department regarding this nomination.
 Do not include any contacts with Federal Bureau of Investigation personnel concerning your nomination.

-On October 25, 2021, I submitted an application to the Judicial Screening Committee established by Senators Richard Durbin and Tammy Duckworth for a position on the United States District Court for the Northern District of Illinois.
-On November 13, 2021, I interviewed with the Committee.
-On November 30, 2021, I interviewed with Senator Duckworth.
-On December 1, 2021, I interviewed with Senator Durbin.
-On December 15, 2021, the Senators' staff informed me that my name would be sent to the White House for further consideration.
-On December 20, 2021, I interviewed with attorneys from the White House Counsel's Office.
-Since that date, I have been in contact with officials from the Office of Legal Policy at the Department of Justice.
-On April 13, 2022, the President announced his intent to nominate me.
+On January 25, 2024, I received a phone call from Senator Durbin's office inquiring about my interest in the Seventh Circuit vacancy.
+On January 26, 2024, I interviewed with attorneys from the White House Counsel's Office regarding possible nomination to the Seventh Circuit.
+Since January 29, 2024, I have been in contact with officials from the Office of Legal Policy at the Department of Justice.
+On February 21, 2024, the President announced his intent to nominate me. b.

-b.
 Has anyone involved in the process of selecting you as a judicial nominee discussed with you any currently pending or specific case, legal issue or question in a manner that could reasonably be interpreted as seeking any express or implied assurances concerning your position on such case, issue, or question?
 If so, explain fully.
+No.